ElissaIrhamy/SI508-FinalProject/README.md

 3. A class Movie is made to collect information about a particular movie, inputted or recommended.
 The Movie class has attributes such as title, plot, release date and these attributes are used in other functions.
 Another class MovieNumbers is made to collect the budget, revenue and runtime of the movie.
 4. All the requested response from APIs are cached in a cache file, movies.json.
-5. The interactive web application is done using Flask as described above and matplotlib is used for the bar chart of budget and revenue.
+5. The interactive web application is done using Flask as described above and matplotlib is used for the pie chart of budget and revenue.
 6. 4 TestCase classes are made using unittest with overall 13 methods to test the program.
 The TestCase classes tests the class Movie and it's attributes, the requesting functions, the cache file and the sorted genre function.

 Requirements checked: